-Precision medicine is a new medicinal approach specialized in medicine for individuals which take into account the specific environment, demographic, lifestyle, and genetics of the patient.
+Precision medicine is a new medicinal approach specialized in medicine for individuals which takes into account the specific environment, demographic, lifestyle, and genetics of the patient.
 This field is extremely promising as it can increase the success rate and efficacy of medicinal treatments, managing or curing different diseases and disorders because they are personalized for the specific individual/group of individuals sharing the same patient-related characteristics.

 What is the difference between personalized and Precision Medicine?

-Precision medicine takes personalized medicine one step further by the addition of genomic analysis for diagnosis and drug protocol analysis.
+Precision medicine takes personalized medicine one step further with the addition of genomic analysis for diagnosis and drug protocol analysis.
 Prior to precision medicine, personalized medicine would take demographics and lifestyle into account when prescribing treatment but was much less specific than what is achieved through precision medicine.

 Why is Precision Medicine so promising?

 In 2021, the precision medicine market was valued at $66.1 billion and is expected to grow to $140.69 billion by 2028.

 Precision medicine challenges the traditional “one-size fits all” approach to treating patients.
 Diseases and disorders arise in different patients for different reasons, so prescribing all patients with the same treatment can be ineffective.
 This is why we do not often see high efficacy in “one-size fits all” treatments.